preames/public-notes/llvm-riscv-status.rst

 Note that fixed length vectorization is likely to remain the default for -mtune configurations even once we have support for scalable.
 Or at least, the decision to turn it off is a separate one from having support for scalable vectorization.

+Punch List:

+* `<https://github.com/llvm/llvm-project/issues/55447>`_ is specific to fixed width vectors 512 bits and larger for issue 1 and 2, but the third occurs for any vector reduction.

 Scalable Loop Vectorization
 ===========================